 Behold a rose of Judah.
 From tender branch has sprung, From Jesse’s lineage coming, As men of old have sung.
 It came a flower bright Amid the cold of winter When half spent was the night.

 Text: 15th Century; Melody: Es Ist Ein Ros Entsprungen

-I went out to our Mary Garden afterwards and, sure enough, a rose was there, in fact a number of them.
+I went out yesterday to our Mary Garden and, sure enough, a rose was there, in fact a number of them.
 One brought by someone who came to pray, the others growing in the cold of winter.
 I also noticed some marigolds, “Mary’s gold”, still there.
 We feed on centuries of faith during this season.

 Brother Michael Stomber says he can’t celebrate Christmas without singing a Christmas carol attributed to the St. John de Brebeauf, the Jesuit martyr who brought faith to the Huron tribes in Ontario, Canada, centuries ago.
 So I asked him to sing it.
 Here he is: